Hassett-Tschinkel correspondence: Modality and projective hypersurfaces: Concluding remarks

 \section{Concluding remarks}

-We would like to mention two classes of algebraic varieties where the classification of generically transitive $\GG_a^n$-actions may be valuable.
+We would like to mention several classes of algebraic varieties where the classification of generically transitive $\GG_a^n$-actions may be valuable.

 Let $G$ be a connected semisimple algebraic group and $P$ be a parabolic subgroup of $G$.
 The homogeneous space $G/P$ is a projective variety called a (generalized) flag variety.
 All flag varieties admitting a generically transitive $\GG_a^n$-action are found in~\cite{Ar}.
 Recently E.~Feigin~\cite{Fe} has constructed a $\GG_a^n$-degeneration for arbitrary flag varieties.
 On the other side, the problem of description of all generically transitive $\GG_a^n$-actions on a given flag variety is still open.
-Hassett-Tschinkel correspondence provides such a description in the case of $\PP^n\cong \SL(n+1)/P_1$, where $P_1$ is a maximal parabolic subgroup in $\SL(n+1)$ corresponding to the first simple root.
+Hassett-Tschinkel correspondence provides such a description for $\PP^n\cong \SL(n+1)/P_1$, where $P_1$ is a maximal parabolic subgroup in $\SL(n+1)$ corresponding to the first simple root.
 By \cite{Sha}, a generically transitive $\GG_a^n$-action on the non-degenerate quadric $Q_n\cong \SO(n+2)/P_1$ is unique.
 We expect further uniqueness results for the Grassmannians $\text{Gr}(k,n)$ with $2\le k\le n-2$.

-The study of generically transitive $\GG_a^n$-actions on $G$-varieties is related to classification of maximal commutative unipotent subgroups.
+The study of generically transitive $\GG_a^n$-actions on $G$-varieties is related to classification of maximal commutative unipotent subgroups in $G$.
 More precisely, let $G$ be an affine algebraic group acting on a variety $X$ and $F$ be a commutative unipotent subgroup of $G$.
 Assume that the restricted $F$-action on $X$ is generically transitive.
 Then $F$ is a maximal commutative unipotent subgroup of $G$.
 For $G=\text{SL(n+1)}$, a characterization of maximal commutative unipotent subgroups which act generically transitively on $\PP^n$ may be obtained from~\cite[Theorem~15]{ST}.

-The second class is the class of toric varieties.
+The classification of singular del Pezzo surfaces with a generically transitive $\GG_a^2$-action is obtained by U.~Derenthal and D.~Loughran \cite{DL}.

+Finally let us return to toric varieties.
 Applying the blow-up construction, one obtains many generically transitive $\GG_a^n$-actions on toric varieties starting from $\PP^n$.
 But how to get a complete classification of $\GG_a^n$-actions?
 The first instructive examples are the Hirzebruch surfaces $\FF_n$.
 It is proved in \cite[Proposition~5.5]{HT} that for $n>0$ the surface $\FF_n$ carries two distinct generically transitive $\GG_a^2$-actions.